E-commerce

 Is AI prohibited for Google SEO?

-How can you avoid “thin” content?
+How do you avoid "thin" content?

 Add real expertise: customer feedback, technical details, honest comparisons, and sources when you cite external facts.
 Follow the page Creating helpful, reliable, people-first content.